 Hello!
 I'm Kunj and I am a fourth year student studying Integrated Masters in Chemistry at Durham University.
 My research project was evaluating how slight changes in the structure of the solid state electrolyte and cathode can impact the ionic conductivity of lithium and sodium-ion batteries and using my research findings to develop NASICONs of high energy density, with maximum compatibility.

-I am an undergraduate student at the University of Durham reading Psychology, with an interest in cognitive and biological psychology.
+I am a recent BSc Psychology graduate from the University of Durham, with an interest in cognitive and biological psychology.
 My research with Laidlaw aims to contribute to the process of diversifying psychological research with the development of a translated visual perception screening test, using data from South-East Asian participants.

 My name is Ruby Palin.
 I am a second-year undergraduate student at Durham University studying BSc Biological Sciences.